-In its Year One Annual Report issued in February 2020,181 the OSTP noted examples of federal actions removing barriers to AI innovation.
-These included steps taken by the Department of Transportation addressing automated vehicles, the Federal Aviation Administration addressing regulations concerning unmanned aircraft systems (UAS),182 approval by the Food and Drug Administration (FDA) of an AI device for the detection of diabetic retinopathy183 and a proposed regulatory framework for AI-based software as a medical device.184 The impact of Covid-19 caused the FDA to readdress its regulatory approach to clinical
+In its Year One Annual Report issued in February 2020, the OSTP noted examples of federal actions removing barriers to AI innovation.
+These included steps taken by the Department of Transportation addressing automated vehicles, the Federal Aviation Administration addressing regulations concerning unmanned aircraft systems (UAS), approval by the Food and Drug Administration of AI device for detection of diabetic retinopathy, and a proposed regulatory framework for AI-based software as a medical device.
+The impact of Covid-19 caused the FDA to readdress its regulatory approach to clinical decision support software, and otherwise, the formation of regulations in this area has been slow but informed.